‘Fool Me Once’ Season 2: Is The Netflix Crime Thriller Being Renewed For A Second Season?

 – Is Fool Me Once season 2 confirmed?

 No, as of now, Fool Me Once season 2 is not confirmed.
-Netflix officially designated the series as a limited series, concluding the storyline by the end of the first season.
+Netflix officially designated the show as a limited series, concluding the storyline by the end of the first season.

 There is no release date for Fool Me Once season 2 as the show was developed as a limited series.